 § 5.
 Annual membership fee is decided by the General Assembly.
 Honorary members do not pay membership fees.
 Members who have not paid membership fees for two years, despite notification thereof, will be excluded from the Society by the Board.

 § 6.
 The routine business of the Society shall be transacted by the Board in accordance with the Statutes and the directions given by the General Assembly.
-The Board shall consist of the following members: President, Vice-president, Secretary, Treasurer and three Members.
+The Board shall consist of the following members: President, Vice-President, Secretary, Treasurer, Assistant-Treasurer, Membership Officer and two Members.

 The Board shall be elected for two terms.
 It is recommended to replace three or four positions on the Board at each General Assembly.

 Only Society members who are present during elections, or who have given written consent, may be elected on the Board.

 If more than one candidate has been nominated for a position on the Board the voting shall be carried out by show of hands, or if requested by any of the participants, by secret ballot.
 The candidate receiving the majority of the votes is elected.
 In the event of a tie, the result is decided by drawing lots.

 The Board shall meet at the request of the President, or by suggestion of at least three Board members.
 A Board Meeting is recommended at least once a year.

 The necessary quorum is reached if at least four members of the Board are present.

 The President, the Secretary and the Treasurer have signature rights for the Society.

 Treasurer, Assistant Treasurer and President have access rights to Society’s bank account.

 § 7.
 The financial account and the business transactions of the Society shall be audited by two Auditors elected by the General Assembly.
 The Auditors shall not be Members of the Board.